zowe/docs-site/docs/user-guide/cli-using-global-profile-configuration.md

 ## Feature overview

-In the V1-LTS version of the CLI, users issue commands from the `zowe profiles` group to create, edit, and manage user profiles.
+In the V1-LTS version of Zowe CLI, users issue commands from the `zowe profiles` group to create, edit, and manage user profiles.
 Each profile contains the host, port, username, and password for a specific mainframe service instance.
 While that approach is effective, users often need to duplicate values across profiles and spend time managing many profiles separately.

 The **global profile functionality** simplifies profile management by letting you edit, store, and share mainframe configuration details in one location.
 You can use a text editor to populate configuration files with connection details for your mainframe services.

 ### Benefits

-Global profile configuration can improve your Zowe CLI experience in the following ways:
+Global profile configuration can improve your Zowe CLI experience:

-- As a CLI user, you can manage your connection details efficiently in one location.
+- As a user, you can manage your connection details efficiently in one location.
 - As a team leader, you can share a configuration file with your team members so that they can easily access mainframe services.
 You can add the file directly to your project in an SCM.
-- As a new team member, you can onboard quickly by consuming your team's configuration file.
+- As a new team member, you can onboard quickly by using your team's configuration file.

 ### Changes to secure credential storage

-In this version, Secure Credential Store (SCS) Plug-in is deprecated.
+The  Secure Credential Store (SCS) Plug-in is deprecated in the `@next` version.
 The `zowe scs` and `zowe config` command groups are obsolete.
-The equivalent functionality that encrypts your credentials is now included in the core CLI.
+Secure credential encryption is now included in the core CLI.

-With the new configuration, the CLI prompts you to enter username and password securely by default.
+The CLI prompts you to enter username and password securely by default.
 Commands in the new `zowe config` command group let you manage security for any option value.

 ## Installing @next version